KxSystems/docs/docs/license/gcp-insights.md

-2.  **Kx options.** In the event that (a) KX Insights™ is held to infringe the trademark, copyright, patent or trade secrets of a third party and the use of KX Insights™ is enjoined, (b) Kx concludes that KX Insights™ infringes the trademark, copyright, patent or trade secret s of a third party, or (c) in the case of settlement as referred to in section 7.1 above, Kx may, if possible on commercially reasonable terms, at its own expense
+2.  **Kx options.** In the event that (a) KX Insights™ is held to infringe the trademark, copyright, patent or trade secrets of a third party and the use of KX Insights™ is enjoined, (b) Kx concludes that Kx Insights™ infringes the trademark, copyright, patent or trade secret s of a third party, or (c) in the case of settlement as referred to in section 7.1 above, Kx may, if possible on commercially reasonable terms, at its own expense